LuisM360/client-storage/README.md

 # Client Storage
-A tkinter gui created in pyton to store client name, address, and amount.
+A tkinter gui created in python to store client name, address, and amount.
 Once you submit the information it will be added to a sqlite3 database for long term use.

 ## How It's Made: